RigNet: Repetitive Image Guided Network for Depth Completion: Introduction

 In the depth generation branch: It is known that gradients near boundaries usually have large mutations, which increase the difficulty of recovering structure-detailed depth for convolution \cite{Uhrig2017THREEDV}.
 As evidenced in plenty of methods \cite{huang2019indoor,2020Confidence,park2020nonlocal}, the depth values are usually hard to be predicted especially around the region with unclear boundaries.
-Inspired by the gradual refined strategy \cite{2018Learning,Cheng2020CSPN,xu2020deformable,park2020nonlocal} which is beneficial to model depth boundaries, we propose a repetitive guidance module based on dynamic convolution \cite{tang2020learning} to moderate the issue.
-It first extracts the high-frequency components by channel-wise and cross-channel convolution factorization, and then repeatedly stacks the guidance unit to progressively produce refined depth via ``thinking twice'' principle.
+To moderate this issue, in this paper we propose a repetitive guidance module based on dynamic convolution \cite{tang2020learning}.
+It first extracts the high-frequency components by channel-wise and cross-channel convolution factorization, and then repeatedly stacks the guidance unit to progressively produce refined depth.
 We also design an adaptive fusion mechanism to effectively obtain better depth representations by aggregating depth features of each repetitive unit.
-However, an obvious drawback of the dynamic convolution operation using spatial-variant kernels is the large GPU memory consumption, especially under the case of repetitive structure.
-Therefore, we further introduce an efficient module to largely reduce the memory cost but maintain the accuracy.
+However, an obvious drawback of the dynamic convolution is the large GPU memory consumption, especially under the case of our repetitive structure.
+Hence, we further introduce an efficient module to largely reduce the memory cost but maintain the accuracy.

-Benefiting from the repetitive strategy with gradually refined image/depth guidance representations, our model can recover more accurate depth details in challenging environments, as shown in Figs.~\ref{Fig.4},~\ref{Fig.5} and~\ref{Fig.6}.
-In summary, our contributions are in three aspects: \begin{itemize}[leftmargin=*] \item We propose the novel repetitive hourglass network, which can extract legible image features of challenging environments to provide clearer guidance for depth recovery. \item We present the novel repetitive guidance module based on dynamic convolution, including an adaptive fusion mechanism and an efficient guidance algorithm, which can gradually learn precise depth representations. \item Extensive experimental results demonstrate the effectiveness of our method.
-Our model achieves state-of-the-art performance on both the outdoor KITTI benchmark and the indoor NYUv2 dataset. \end{itemize}
+Benefiting from the repetitive strategy with gradually refined image/depth representations, our method performs better than others, as shown in Figs.~\ref{Fig.4},~\ref{Fig.5} and~\ref{Fig.6}, and reported in Tables~\ref{t2},~\ref{t3},~\ref{t_RHN} and~\ref{t_RG}.
+In short, our contributions are: \begin{itemize} \item We propose the effective but lightweight repetitive hourglass network, which can extract legible image features of challenging environments to provide clearer guidance for depth recovery. \item We present the repetitive guidance module based on dynamic convolution, including an adaptive fusion mechanism and an efficient guidance algorithm, which can gradually learn precise depth representations. \item Extensive experimental results demonstrate the effectiveness of our method, which achieves outstanding performances on three datasets. \end{itemize}